 Data integration faces its own set of hurdles in healthcare, even though it’s so crucial.4 One big issue is that every health provider uses different tech and data forms.
 This makes joining data tough and costly.4 Also, privacy laws make sharing data a tricky balance for healthcare groups.3 In 2023, a shocking 540+ groups had data breaches, affecting 112 million people.3 Solving these hurdles is key for health care groups to fully use their data and serve patients better.

-Flat Files
+Flat Files (CSV and Delimited Text)

 According to the second source, flat files are like Excel spreadsheets or comma-delimited text files.
 They are used a lot in healthcare research to share information.1 These files are simple to make for healthcare sites.
 But, they might not be very uniform in data.
 This makes the study team have to put the data in order before they can use it.